cloudmesh/cloudmesh-openapi/README-source.md

 weighted avg       0.96      0.95      0.95        38
 ```

 Our model is now trained and stored on the server.
+Let us make a
-Let's make a prediction now.
-As we have done, navigate to the `/make_prediction` endpoint.
+prediction now.
+As we have done, navigate to the `/make_prediction`
-The information we need to provide is the name of the model we have trained as well as some test data.
-The name of the model will be the same
+endpoint.
+The information we need to provide is the name of the model
+we have trained as well as some test data.
+The name of the model will
-as the name of the data-file (ie. iris).
-So type in `iris` into the `model_name` field.
-Finally for params, let's use the example `5.1, 3.5, 1.4, 0.2`
+be the same as the name of the data-file (ie. iris).
+So type in `iris`
+into the `model_name` field.
+Finally for params, let us use the
-as the model expects 4 values (attributes).
-After clicking execute, we should received a response with the classification the model has made given the parameters.
+example `5.1, 3.5, 1.4, 0.2` as the model expects 4 values
+(attributes).
+After clicking execute, we should received a response
+with the classification the model has made given the parameters.

 The response received should be as follows: